What is a 401(k) QDIA?

 Such an investment service, or managed account, is often preferred as a QDIA over the other options because they can be much more personalized.
 This is the QDIA provided as part of Betterment 401(k)s.

-And Betterment factors in more than just age (or years to retirement) when assigning participants to one of our 101 core portfolios.
+Betterment factors in more than just age (or years to retirement) when assigning participants their particular stock-to-bond ratio within our Core portfolios.
 We utilize specific data including salary, balance, state of residence, plan rules, and more.

 And while managed accounts can be pricey, they don’t have to be.
-Betterment’s solution, which is just a fraction of the cost of most providers, offers personalized advice and an easy-to-use platform that can also take external and spousal/partner accounts into consideration.
+Betterment’s solution, which is relatively lower in cost due to investing in exchange traded funds (ETFs) portfolios, offers personalized advice and an easy-to-use platform that can also take external and spousal/partner accounts into consideration.

 2. A product with a mix of investments that takes into account the individual’s age or retirement date